Omu9f/dotfiles/README.md

 # My dotfiles

-These are the dotfiles that I use in my daily workflow.
-I change settings and configurations whenever I find something new that works better so this repo will see updates frequently.
-Check out the sample images below, if there's anything you like feel free to grab the dotfiles.
+The dotfiles that I use in my daily workflow.

 <!-- ### Plug